PixelCyber/Thor/demo-en/demo_list.md

 Thor used a VPN tunnel to set up a source of HTTP traffics from both WiFi and cellular of local device.

-All traffics sniffed by Thor stored in app local only, no records will be uploaded to remote (Even Thor doesn't have a remote server or something like it, it is totally a local sniffer tool).
+All traffics sniffed by Thor stored in app local only, no records will be uploaded to remote server.
+(Even Thor doesn't have a remote server or something like it, it is totally a local sniffer tool)